 Spreadsheets are static, but your issues aren’t.

 Issues are fluid as they move towards final resolution, and at any point during this process you need to see an accurate snapshot of what’s going on.
 Such is the nature of tracking your issues.
-Whether you’re managing a help desk, a customer support staff, or other service desk, there is nothing static related to your issues.
+Whether you’re managing a help desk, a customer support staff, or other service desk, your issues are anything but static.

-Tracking your issues with spreadsheets has an inherent set of pain points that prove frustrating, most of which are compounded by the static nature of spreadsheets.
+Tracking your issues with spreadsheets has inherent shortcomings, most of which are compounded by the static nature of spreadsheets.
 Here are a list of common complaints that our team hears:

 Reporting is time consuming

-Depending on the nature of your business, there are a wide range of reports that you need to have on your issues.
-This could involve the number of issues submitted within a time frame or resolved in a time frame.
-It could be workload balance across the team or the need to determine trends.
+Depending on your industry, there are a wide range of reports you’ll need to run on your issues.
+This could involve checking the number of issues submitted or resolved within a time frame.
+It could be workload balance across the team, or the need to determine trends.
 Pulling this data from a spreadsheet requires manually manipulating the data or building and updating challenging formulas, often at various repeated intervals such as daily, weekly, or monthly.

 How many of your issues are reported by email?
 Perhaps this goes to a distribution list across your team.
 When someone replies to the issue, or has back and forth communication with your submitter, how is that captured to the issue?
 Many users will copy and paste the last email into a field in the spreadsheet.
 Or copy the entire string into the cell.
-Even with wrapping the text, or extending the length of the cell, the view becomes unwieldy at best.
+Even with wrapping the text, or extending the length of the cell, the view is not very organized.

-Unless you work alone, there are times when you need your staff to get into the spreadsheet and make updates.
-Advancements in shared documents like Google Sheets help, but if you have multiple staff members that are adding and changing information, the management can get cumbersome.
-Especially concerning is when two people are working on the same issue and one person overwrites data entered by another.
-How do you know which is the most recent?
+Unless you work alone, there are times when you’ll need your staff to get into the spreadsheet and make updates.
+Advancements in shared documents like Google Sheets help, but if you have multiple staff members that are adding and changing information, management all of the moving parts can get cumbersome.
+It’s especially concerning when two people are working on the same issue and one person overwrites data entered by another.
+How do you know which entry is the most recent

 No attachment storage

-If you’re working in a help desk, or dealing with customer support or complaint management, oftentimes you will have screenshots, pictures or other attachments to support the issue.
-Spreadsheets give you no place to store those attachments.
-You wind up keeping them either in email, where they’re more difficult to share, or in a network drive, but then you’re dealing with labeling them in such a way to easily identify them.
+If you’re working in a help desk, or dealing with customer support or complaint management, often you’ll be working with screenshots, pictures or other attachments to support the issue.
+Spreadsheets give you no good place to store those attachments.
+You wind up either keeping them either in email, where they’re more difficult to share, or in a network drive, which can become disorganized if not labeled correctly.

 No audit trail

 Who changed that value?
 When did it get updated?
-Spreadsheets record the latest and greatest, but unless you put the old information in a different field, it’s hard to know when items were changed.
-With multiple users accessing the spreadsheet, there’s no set audit trail that lets you do research when something goes wrong.
+Spreadsheets record the latest and greatest changes, but unless you put the old information in a different field, it’s hard to know when items were changed.
+With multiple users accessing the spreadsheet, there’s no easy-to-read audit trail that helps your team stay accountable when something goes wrong.